-Since the beginning of the 16th century, the pentagon citadel was very common in European cities, from the Low Lands (Antwerp, 1545) to Poland (Kostrzyn).
+Since the beginning of the 16th century, the pentagon citadel was very common in European cities, from the Netherlands (Antwerp, 1545) to Poland (Kostrzyn).
 But this shape hardly was replicated in America or Asia in the early modern times, although we can see it the 18th century fortress of El Callao (Peru).
-On the contrary the squared system was the most common fort design in the colonies during the 16th and 17th centuries (like the Castle of San Marcos in St. Augustin, Florida, made in 1672), that in most of the case worked as a citadel.
+On the contrary the squared system was the most common fort design in the colonies during the 16th and 17th centuries (like the Castle of San Marcos in St. Augustin, Florida, made in 1672), that in most cases worked as a citadel.